The Vivienne was 'found by dad' amid claims they laid dead 'for a day of two'

-The Vivienne reportedly laid dead “for a day or two before being found”, a new report following their death has claimed.
+The family of The Vivienne have released a full statement following the star’s death.

-The Drag Race legend, real name James Lee Williams, sadly died last weekend aged 32.
-Police have shared that there are “no suspicious circumstances” surrounding their death.
+The Drag Race legend, real name James Lee Williams, sadly died earlier this month aged 32.
+Police previously shared that there are “no suspicious circumstances” surrounding their death.

-Now, more details have been reported about The Vivienne’s passing – with a pal claiming their body was found by their “devastated” father.
+Now, at a vigil held over the weekend, James’ family shared a full statement following their death.

 Death of The Vivienne sparks ‘immense sadness’